Robinhood goes to Congress – TechCrunch

 Which was not very helpful.
 That said, there were some good memes and jokes, so, let’s have some fun instead of being annoyed with our elected representatives:

 The rest of it was a waste of time.
-As I write this sentence to you, a member of Congress just asked how Robinhood go its name.
+As I write this sentence to you, a member of Congress just asked how Robinhood got its name.
 Which is dumb, as the name is so obvious it nearly makes your head hurt with how earnest it is.

 So there’s that.
 This was a waste.
 Real questions remain.
 They largely didn’t get asked, and certainly didn’t get answered.